rheinardkorf/webpack-wordpress-demo/README.md

 },
 ```

-Now running `npm start` or `npm run build` will lint your JS source files with the .eslintrc config.
+If you now run `npm start` or `npm run build` it will lint your JS source files with the .eslintrc config.

 ### Setup `stylelint` for CSS